EmmaBurkett/thirties_dice_game/README.md

 # Are you here from my resume?
-Are you wondering WHERE THE CALANDER PROGRAM IS????
+Are you wondering WHERE THE CALENDER PROGRAM IS????
 This is a Rust based dice game.
 The calender program cannot be posted online as it is a school project and out of respect for future above and beyond students I will not post my solution.